Education & outreach

 Opening new possibilities

-For some children on the spectrum, especially those who are nonverbal, SketchUp offers as a way to share their thoughts through images.
-Other kids learn life skills that help them to achieve educational and career goals they might not have otherwise considered.
+For some children on the spectrum, including those who are nonverbal, SketchUp offers as a way to share their thoughts through images.
+Other participants learn life skills that help them to achieve educational and career goals they might not have otherwise considered, all the while building a supportive community.

 Trimble offers many opportunities for today's students to access resources and knowledge to help them plan their careers and make an impact in the livelihood of the world.